jwaxman11/tulaneservicematch/README.md

 Additional:
 Custom domain
-Seperate pages on the site (contact, more info, etc) Design (pics, themes, etc)
+Seperate pages on the site (contact, organizations more info, etc) Design (pics, themes, etc)
-Login page
+Brief summary of org suggested and ways to contact Login page